What is a Priority Pass?

 Can a student refer himself?

-No, a student cannot refer himself, but can talk to any staff or faculty member who can initiate a VIP Pass for the student.
+No, a student cannot refer himself, but can talk to any staff or faculty member who can initiate a Priority Pass for the student.

-Will the student get immediate help if I give her a VIP pass?
+Will the student get immediate help if I give her a Priority Pass?

 The student will receive priority services.
 Depending on the service provider, the student may be seen immediately or as soon as possible.